-Like the other Eastern religions, Hinduism does not focus on the relationship with God, rather it emphasizes ethical and moral principles that improve the seeker’s relationship with the universe.
+Hinduism, like many of the Eastern religions, does not focus on the relationship with God.
+Rather it emphasizes ethical and moral principles that improve the seeker’s relationship with the universe.
 It is the Hindu belief that this is what leads to self-realization.

-Rather than proscribing a particular path to enlightenment, Hinduism honors individual differences by encouraging various approaches.
+Rather than proscribing a particular path to enlightenment, Hinduism honors individual differences by encouraging personal approaches.
 Its focus is not on the path, but in the result.

 According to Hindu belief, people pass through four stages in the development of awareness.
 The stages are: Pleasure, Success, Duty and Liberation.
 The first two stages, the quest for pleasure and the pursuit of success, are collectively known as “The Path of Desire.”
 The third and fourth stages, acts of service and the quest for liberation, are known together as The “Path of Renunciation.”

 In the first stage, the quest for pleasure, the Hindu approach differs from many other religions that encourage the moderation of pleasure, or in some cases, the prohibition of pleasure altogether.
 The Hindus have a different, and, I think, far more enlightened, approach.
 They maintain that if pleasure is what you want, it is unwise to suppress the desire for it.
 Hindus encourage devotees to pursue their desires fully, intelligently and within the basic rules of morality, but fully, nonetheless.

 Regarding the second stage, the pursuit of success, the Hindu deal with it like they do the pursuit of pleasure.
 So long as any one of the three aspects of success: wealth, fame or power, are active within the seeker, they will obstruct deeper spiritual explorations.
 The Hindu are careful not to judge success, after all, success provides livelihood with dignity and self-respect, but Hindus also recognize its inherent limitations.